A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Contact Us

-Parents, students, administrators, and community partners — all welcome.
+Parents, students, administrators, and community partners are all welcome.
 We respond within 48 hours.

 Click to Open